-Film clips with our scores are on the pages below, with more available on our YouTube page.
+Film clips with our scores can be found on our YouTube page.

 The classic 1925 thriller starring Lon Chaney, the “Man of a Thousand Faces”, as the disfigured Phantom, wreaking havoc beneath the sewers of the Paris Opera House.

 Set in a foggy and unsettled London with a Jack the Ripper type serial killer on the loose, this is Alfred Hitchcock’s masterpiece of atmospheric thriller filmmaking, containing many of his subsequent trademark themes, and also features his first recognisable film cameo.

 Lotte Reiniger’s delightful silhouette animation is the earliest surviving animated feature film.
 For audiences of all ages, this programme is also available as a workshop event, demonstrating and discussing the film and our score.

 Carl Th.
 Dreyer’s early sound film retains the look and feel of a silent, but is an altogether more modern affair – chilling and enigmatic.
 Minima collaborate and perform with renowned pianist Stephen Horne.